yutaro21jp/sovereign-university-data/courses/btc101/en.md

 Money is a highly sophisticated communication tool:

-- It allows communication between the present and the future, because it transforms our time and energy into an asset that can be reused in the future without the risk of devaluation.
+- It allows for communication between the present and the future, because it transforms our time and energy into an asset that can be reused in the time to come without the risk of devaluation.

 - It facilitates communication in a universal language: without knowing each other or speaking the same tongue, two strangers can exchange, trade, and agree on the value of things.

 Its function in our world is difficult to artificially replicate.
 In fact, no individual or group can create money, as it is a natural phenomenon that must emerge from the market and voluntary consensus.
-Prices serve as signals and pieces of information that guide society in allocating resources.
+In this sense, prices serve as signals and pieces of information that guide society in allocating resources.

 For these reasons, gold as money is the result of 4,000 years of monetary Darwinism based on three key functions: